Anup1603/TMS/README.md

 ## Project Overview

 The Tenant Management System is a backend application designed to manage properties and tenants.
-Each user has their own data for properties and tenants, ensuring that no other user can access their information.
+Each user has their data for properties and tenants, ensuring that no other user can access their information.
 The system supports full CRUD (Create, Read, Update, Delete) operations for managing properties and tenants.

 ## Technologies Used